SAML | Signed AuthN requests

 To set up Signed AuthN requests:

-On the Teams dashboard, navigate to Configuration > Authentication.
+On the Teams dashboard, navigate to Settings > Authentication.

 Choose SAML on the next page.